Nazulka/Poster-Panda/TESTING.md

 ### Identified Bugs

 * When testing on physical devices, iPhone XR and iPad, I came accross a problem with horizontal scrolling of the screen on medium and small devices.
-The popular fix for the problem, didn't fix the issue.
+I wasn't able to fix the issue using the the recommended fix:
 ```
 body {
-    overflow-x: hidden !important;
+    overflow-x: hidden;
-    max-width: 100% !important;
+    max-width: 100%;
 }
 ```
- After further reading, I thought the possible cause for this was using Bootstrap _container-fluid_ class.
+After further research, I thought the possible cause for this might be the use of Bootstrap _container-fluid_ class.
 I replaced it with a simple _container_ and adjusted the width where needed.
 This fixed the bug.

 ### Known Bugs